STEM role model recognition

 21 March 2016

-Sindia Sosdian, lecturer in marine biogeochemistry in the School of Earth and Ocean Sciences since 2014, has been shortlisted as 1 of 4 finalists for the Pioneer Award as part of the first annual Womenspire Awards held by Chwarae Teg.
+Sindia Sosdian, lecturer in marine biogeochemistry in the School of Earth and Environmental Sciences since 2014, has been shortlisted as 1 of 4 finalists for the Pioneer Award as part of the first annual Womenspire Awards held by Chwarae Teg.
 The Womenspire Awards celebrate the achievements of women in Wales from all backgrounds who are doing extraordinary things in all parts of their everyday lives.

 Sindia grew up surfing on the sandy beaches along the New Jersey coastline and this hobby initially sparked her interest in marine science.
 Tackling an undergraduate degree in chemistry broadened her interest to climate sciences.
 Her Physics Professor was a great role model and mentor and after supervising her undergraduate thesis recommended that she consider a PhD in oceanography.
 Sindia’s current research focuses on the use of novel and traditional geochemical techniques in coral skeletons to understand the impact of land use on the biogeochemistry and health of coral reef systems and examine their adaptability in face of modern-day environmental stresses.